BikerSam86/phi-field_correction/Phi_Field_Framework.md

-### Title: The Phi-Field: A Pure Framework for Physical Emergence Author: Samuel Edward Howells
+# The Phi-Field: A Pure Framework for Physical Emergence

+## Author: Samuel Edward Howells

-Date: May 5, 2025
+# Date: May 5, 2025

 ## Status: Formal Submission Draft